WE ARE NOT A STORE.

 and why simply buying “organic” doesn’t change it.

-YOU CAN'T SHOP YOUR WAY OUT
+YOU CAN'T SHOP YOUR WAY OUT OF A BROKEN FOOD SYSTEM

 Most "organic" brands aren't independent.
 Many are owned by the same multinational corporations selling ultra-processed junk.
 The companies that profit from cheap industrial food also profit when you "upgrade" to premium organic alternatives.